 Play here, experiment.
 If you feel your nose getting overloaded take a moment and smell the crook of your elbow (provided you are not wearing perfume).
 Coffee is an excellent scent reference, but it does nothing to clean the pallet.

-If you are thinking of a smell you don’t have put it on a separate list and try to seek it out this week, like a scented scavenger hunt.
+If you are thinking of a smell, you don’t have put it on a separate list and try to seek it out this week, like a scented scavenger hunt.
 Maybe take the dog for a walk down by the old brook looking for that aquatic note in the air or rub some grass between your palms and see if that is the green note you were looking.
 The world is a smorgasbord of odours.
-When you seek them out with intention you strength the connections between your brain and your nose.
+When you seek them out with intention, you strengthen the connections between your brain and your nose.
 All while building a scent reference in your head that will grow larger the more you practice.

 Step 3: Smell With Your Heart